[Lube & Massage Product Review] Vibeology Throb Stroking and Massage Cream

 Überlube is truly odorless and tasteless.
 I literally licked it off the back of my hand (not generally recommended, but the things I do for my readers!) and couldn’t taste it at all.
 If the taste or smell of even mild water-based lubes bothers you, Überlube might be a good choice for you.
 It’s also ideal if you need additional wetness for oral sex but want to smell and taste your partner’s body, not your lube.

-I’m very sensitive to textures in general – neurodivergent life amirite? – which is one of the reasons I can’t really use most oil-based lubes.
+I’m very sensitive to textures in general—neurodivergent life amirite?—which is one of the reasons I can’t really use most oil-based lubes.
 The sensation of them on my hands gives me the “ick.”
-My experience with silicone lubes has been mixed in this regard, with some working for me and others very much not. Überlube, I am happy to say, does not give me that gross oily feeling nor does it leave me wanting to run to the bathroom to wash it off as quickly as possible.
+My experience with silicone lubes has been mixed in this regard, with some working for me and others very much not. Überlube, I am happy to say, does not give me that gross oily feeling nor did testing it for this review leave me wanting to run to the bathroom to wash it off as quickly as possible.

 Bear in mind that you’ll need to wash really thoroughly afterwards to get silicone lubricant off your hands, genitals, and any other body parts it has found its way to.
 It doesn’t just rinse away like a water-based product will.
 I prefer to make time to jump in the shower after using silicone lube if at all possible.